hugo-sv/webmonitor/README.md

 #### Max Response Time

-If needed, it might be possible to improve the time performances in a trade-off with space complexity.
+If needed, it might be possible to improve the time performances in a trade-off with space complexity using a segment tree.

 #### Tickers start time

 Tickers currently start too late in this project.
 With a 10 sec interval, the user has to wait for 10 sec before the websites are requested.
-It might be possible to force an early stard of the FetchTicker.

 #### Alert system

 The alert system could be ugraded, so that active alerts are highlighted, with data on their duration and an updated availability.

-#### Status Code

-For a given Website, displaying the status code repartiion with a pie chart might make the information more readable.

-#### Timeout managment

-Timeout detection and invalid URL currently produce the same error (408).

 #### Unit tests